 Training will expand your employees’ knowledgebase and skills thus giving them the confidence to tackle the job with surety and intent.
 Moreover, well-trained staff will approach a problem with a “can-do” attitude rather than brushing it under the carpet or escalating to the owner.

 Additionally, your front office team’s performance in handling calls, appointment requests, and scheduling is profoundly affected by training.
 This has a direct effect on overall office production.
 Developing phone and customer service skills also has follow-on benefits in improving show-up rates, case acceptance, and referrals.

-Streamlined Scheduling & Improved Workflow
+Streamlined Scheduling & Improved Workflow for Dental Staff Training

 As a practice owner, time is your most valuable asset.
 Working with a scheduling coach can help you get a better understanding of where each of your billable hours is being spent.
 The newfound information will streamline your team’s workflow and maximize your productivity.

 Most small practices contend with disorderly scheduling and don’t usually allocate specific time slots for types of procedures.
 There’s no categorization and new patient appointments are often “bunched in” between existing patient appointments.